yqiu0444/yqiu0444_TUT5_Major-Project/README.md

 **External Tools and Techniques**

 **1. p5.js Audio Library and p5.js Reference:**  Find and use the corresponding technique in the p5.js library.

+Some functions taken from the p5.js library.

+**‘new p5.FFT()’**
+   Purpose: Creates a Fast Fourier Transform (FFT) object for audio analysis.

+**‘analyze()’**
+   Purpose: Analyzes the sound and returns an array representing the frequency spectrum.

+**‘map(value, start1, stop1, start2, stop2)’**
+   Purpose: Re-maps a number from one range to another.

+**‘arc(x, y, w, h, start, stop)’**
+   Purpose: Draws an arc.

+**‘lerpColor(c1, c2, amt)’**
+   Purpose: Blends two colors to find a color between them.

+**2. Techniques from the Internet:**  Find and use the corresponding technique in the p5.js library.

+   With these P5.js functions, I can draw different shapes and sizes of graphics to match the audio features.